Learn Git and Github (Complete Guide)

 How to Use Git and Github

-Github Pull Requests: Fork and Merge a Repository (step-by-step)
+Git Pull Requests: Fork and Merge a Repository (step-by-step) on Github

 Create an Delete a Branch on Github Repository

-On Github, you can easily create or delete branches from a Git Repository.
+In this tutorial, we will learn how to easily create or delete branches from a Git Repository on Github.
 What Are Branches?
-Branches are virtual environments that you can make changes … Read More
+Branches are virtual

-How to Push Code to Github (From Git Bash and VSCode)
+How to Push Code to Github (Git Bash Example)

-Here is how you can upload a file or a folder to your Github repository using Git Bash and VSCode.
-To push code to a … Read More
+Here is how you can upload a file or a folder to your Github repository using Git Bash.
+To push code to a Github Repository,

 Clone a Github Repository on Your Computer (with Example) – Windows